Sum index, difference index and exclusive sum number of graphs: Graphs with difference index larger than conjectured

 By Theorem \ref{delta-sum}, with $k=2$, we have $\sm[\hat{K}_n]\geq 2n-4$, and this is also an equality as shown by any labelling $f_2:V(\hat{K}_n)\to\{0,\ldots,n\}$ with $f_2(u)=n-1$, $f_2(v)=n$ and $f_2(w)=0$, for which the sum labelling takes values $3,\ldots, 2n-2$.
 Consequently $\sm[\hat{K}_n]/2=n-2=\df[\hat{K}_n]-1$.\end{proof}

 We will improve this construction to give graphs where the difference index exceeds the conjectured bound by an arbitrarily large amount, although the relative error will be small.
 Let $\hat{K}_n^{(k,k)}$ be the graph obtained from the complete graph on $n\geq 2k$ vertices $v_1,\ldots,v_n$ by subdividing all edges $v_iv_j$ where $i,j\leq k$ and all edges $v_iv_j$ where $i,j>n-k$ (that is, we subdivide the edges of two disjoint cliques of order $k$).
 Figure \ref{fig:pentagon} shows the case $k=2$, $n=2k+\binom k2=5$.
-The motivation for this construction is that in an optimal sum labelling for $K_n$ the $2k$ least frequent edge labels occur on the edges of two disjoint cliques, whereas for an optimal difference labelling the $k$ least frequent edge labels occur on a subset of the edges of a $K_{k,k}$.
+The motivation for this construction is that a vertex labelling $f$ for $K_n$ achieves the sum index if and only if its values are in arithmetic progression, and the same is true for the difference index.
+For such a labelling, the $2k$ least frequent labels of $f^+$ occur on the edges of two disjoint cliques (whose vertices have the $k$ highest and $k$ lowest labels), whereas the $2k$ least frequent labels of $f^-$ occur on a subset of the edges of a $K_{k,k}$ (with the same vertices).
 In what follows, we refer to the vertices $v_1,\ldots,v_k$ as the \textit{branch vertices}.